PamCatten/hot-stuff-maui/README.md

 ## Hot Stuff
-A web / desktop / mobile application designed to help users format fire insurance claims.
+An android mobile application designed to help users format fire insurance claims.

 ### Objective
 To help people better recover/prepare for the arduous process of receiving fair value for their lost belongings in fire insurance claims.